 The strongest song, in terms of memory associated from my youth, is “Don’t Look Back in Anger” by Oasis.
 That was such an outpouring of emotion at the school disco, especially I think for those who had been at the nursery and school from the start.
 A factor was that some of us did not want to leave Pitlochry High and also that a-few in the number wouldn’t go onto Breadalbane Academy, it really did feel like the end of an era.

 I attended a small school which only went up to a 4th year secondary.
 A move to another school in order to complete the last two years was necessary.
-Was fortunate to have such a fantastic year group.
+I was fortunate to have such a fantastic year group, a wonderful group of people.
 Did once regret, that I never let my guard down or that I didn’t mix, socialise or get to know people as I could have done.
 Don’t Look Back in Anger, the lyrics are very emotive.
-The song played at the last dance and so many of us cried, can’t remember if I cried there or later at home.
+The song played at the last dance and so many of us cried, cannot remember if I cried there or later at home.
 Some people took their lighters out and waved them, all hugging one another.
-It is just some song and that moment will stick with me and forever be linked with that song.
+It is just some song and that moment will stick with me and forever be linked with it.

 Probably my biggest music binge times came when I was in my early twenties and my football enthusiasm hit fever pitch.
 I listened to so much music from the city of Manchester, none more so than the Stone Roses.
 I loved Sir Alex Ferguson and the story of Manchester United's history and Ferguson's vision to build teams the way he did.

-So much has changed now of course and the club as is, is barely recognisable.
+So much has changed now of course, and the club as is, is unrecognisable.
 Of course, the history, his history and that before will always be there.
-Not keen to watch them, could be tempted to when Louis Van Gaal leaves.
+Not keen to watch them anymore, could be tempted to when Louis Van Gaal leaves.
 There is also the free spending Ed Woodward, the businessman who has turned United into a buying club more akin to Real Madrid and every bit the modern-day juggernaut.
-Wish I didn’t think that way or have such a romanticised notion of Ferguson's United- it wasn’t all good but then what in life is.
+Wish I didn’t think that way or have such a romanticised notion of Ferguson's United- it wasn’t all good but then what in life is?!